 The CCCC Libraries consist of the Lee Main Campus Library (Sanford), the Harnett Main Campus Library (Lillington), and the Chatham Community Library (Pittsboro).
-The Chatham Main Campus Library merged with the Chatham Public Library in September 2010 to form a jointuse public/academic library located in Pittsboro, CCCC is pleased to work with Chatham County in this capacity to provide library services to our students and to the Chatham community.
-All libraries provide resources and assistance to students, faculty, and community patrons.
+The Chatham Campus Library merged with the Chatham Public Library in September 2010 to form a jointuse library located on the Pittsboro campus.
+CCCC is pleased to work with Chatham County in this capacity to provide library services to our students and to the Chatham community.
+All libraries provide assistance to students, faculty, and community patrons.
+Library cards are required for everyone to borrow materials.
+For students, the student ID card is also the library card.
+Students need to register and activate their student ID for use as a library card at the circulation desk.
+At the Lee Main Campus and Harnett Main Campus libraries, community patrons are issued a community card free of charge.
+Students at the Chatham campus should see the receptionist for a library card at the main office on campus.
+They will also need to register this library card at the Chatham Community Library circulation desk.
+Library hours and phone numbers are:

-www.cccc.edu/library

-Lee Main Campus
+Lee Main Campus Library (Sanford)

-(Sanford)

-Phone: (919) 718-7244

-Fax: (919) 718-7378
+Phone: (919) 718-7244 Fax: (919) 718-7378

-Hours: 7:30 a.m. to 8:00 p.m.
-Monday through Thursday;
+Hours: Monday through Thursday, 7:30 a.m. to 8:00 p.m.

-7:30 a.m. to 3:30 p.m.
-Friday
+Friday, 7:30 a.m. to 3:30 p.m.

-Harnett Main Campus
+Harnett Main Campus Library (Lillington)

-(Lillington)